Hot Off The Press!

 They kept it locked up in a livery stable in Manistique when they did get it and claimed no one could get near it, because it got ugly.
 Six months later, we were in Manistique and went to see it.
 Mom walked in and stooped down and the little darling came up to her and started sucking the lobe of her ear.
 It must have really remembered her.

-Purchase autographed copies of Clarence and Faye which includes free shipping within the USA.
-The price will appear in the cart.
-For orders delivered to addresses outside of the USA, please email for a shipping quote.
+Purchase autographed copies of Clarence and Faye at $20, each, which includes free shipping within the USA.
+Any orders delivered to addresses outside of the USA, email for a shipping quote.
 For your convenience, Loretta's contact info is located below.

 Coming in late 2021

 A novel...
 Lilacs in April!

 Writing is a lot like standing on the street corner... naked!
 It can seem, at times, intimidating and even rather frightening.
 It is something one might choose to procrastinate over or avoid all together, much like doing the laundry or picking up the phone to make a dreaded dentist appointment, or... well, you get the idea.
 All things considered, in order to do it well, one must approach it with honesty.
 Digging deep inside to expose one's innermost thoughts, ideas, and feelings means putting oneself out there... in public... exposed.

 As a child, I was shy.
 I was easily embarrassed.
 Being fair skinned, my cheeks lit up like stop lights broadcasting my discomfort for all to see!
 My sister, a year younger than I, was not in any way bashful about singing at the top of her lungs when we went to Sunday school.
 And what a booming voice she had for such a small girl!
 Or so it seemed.
 Try as I may, it was awfully difficult to convincingly pretend I didn't know her since we were almost always wearing identical dresses.